See more pictures and learn more about our 2011 voyage in the eBook, "A Voyage North on Morgan's Cloud" (free for members).

 The scientist visits villages in Disko and Uummannaq Fjords and the crew of "Morgan's Cloud" experience climate change firsthand.

-The crew of "Morgan's Cloud" attend a confirmation party and experience a culture clash.
+The crew of "Morgan's Cloud" attend a confirmation party and experience a crash course in cultural differences.

 The scientist onboard "Morgan's Cloud" gives her reading of what is happening in Greenland in the wake of climate change.